 Quick-Example #2 Some Businesses are Season-Dependent: Stocks are representative of a business.
 So there exists businesses where the time of the year is significant.
 If you go to a clothing store that focuses on selling winter clothing, then you would not be surprised to see that the earnings of the company and stock prices usually are higher on winter seasons, and then low on summer seasons.
 Pay attention to the seasons in which businesses work.

 The factors that affect trends, are too many to just explain in one chapter.
 The idea of this chapter was to explain how different trends are identified and how they behave.
 The final note on this chapter is to always remember that the time frame that we look at things plays a huge role in our understanding of stocks.
 Furthermore, there are other key things to understand before developing a complete strategy in stock trading.
 These key things are the next chapter.

+Based on our beginning chapters, a good investor understands:

+That companies issue stock for sell to sustain their business and grow.

+How Stocks’ charts can only help to select some companies on basis of long-term growth.

+That smaller time frames provide with too many uncertainties to predict them at all.

-Chapter 4: Stocks HierarchiesClassifications of Stocks
+Chapter 3: Stocks Hierarchies

-, tree-chart belowused, and we will keep constructing from it.
+From the previous section, it will be possible to think that there is nothing that can be done to predict the stock behavior because everything is based off random things that we can’t control.
+However, now we need to address what information can we rely on to understand some stock prices.

+The Basics

+There exist multiple sources of information that are outside of the stock’s chart that will aid into understanding what affects stock pricing.
+The first step will be to categorize businesses into different models.
+Businesses have many target customers, and many products or services that they can offer.
+For this, the tree-chart below will be used, and we will keep constructing from it.